-- Inconsistent enrollment: An episode is excluded if there are gaps in the plan coverage of the patient during the episode window. - Third-party liability: An episode is excluded if an inpatient, outpatient, professional, pharmacy, or long term care claim that is assigned to the episode window (included or not included) is associated with a third-party liability amount. - Dual eligibility: An episode is excluded if a patient has dual coverage by Medicaid and Medicare at any time during the episode window. - FQHC/RHC: An episode for which the quarterback is an FQHC or RHC is excluded.
+- DCS custody: An episode is excluded if a patient is in the custody of the Department of Children's Services (DCS) at any time during the episode window. - Inconsistent enrollment: An episode is excluded if there are gaps in the plan coverage of the patient during the episode window. - Third-party liability: An episode is excluded if an inpatient, outpatient, professional, pharmacy, or long term care claim that is assigned to the episode window (included or not included) is associated with a third-party liability amount.

-- No PAP ID: An episode is excluded if it cannot be associated with a corresponding PAP ID. - Incomplete episodes: An episode is excluded if either: - The triggering professional claim detail lines included in episode spend are less than or equal to 0, OR - It is within the bottom 2.5% of all episodes with the lowest non-risk-adjusted episode spend (not the risk-adjusted episode spend), without taking into account episodes where the triggering professional claim spend is less than or equal to (\leq) 0. - Overlapping episodes: An episode may be excluded if its included spend overlaps with another episode during their episode windows where the same Principal Accountable Provider is serving the same patient.
+- Dual eligibility: An episode is excluded if a patient has dual coverage by Medicaid and Medicare at any time during the episode window. - FQHC/RHC: An episode for which the quarterback is an FQHC or RHC is excluded. - No PAP ID: An episode is excluded if it cannot be associated with a corresponding PAP ID. - Incomplete episodes: An episode is excluded if either: - The triggering professional claim spend is less than or equal to 0, OR - It is within the bottom 2.5% of all episodes with the lowest non-risk-adjusted episode spend (not the risk-adjusted episode spend), without taking into account episodes where the triggering professional claim spend is less than or equal to (\leq) 0. - Overlapping episodes: An episode may be excluded if its included spend overlaps with another episode during their episode windows where the same Principal Accountable Provider is serving the same patient.
 The exclusion rule follows a set of conditions outlined in detail in Section 4.6.